thesuperolly/bewd-a3/README.md

 ## Kate, Olly and Shane
 Repo for Back End Web Assignment 3

 This git repo is in sync with dev.sockbrew.design.
-If you update the site it will push to the repo every five minutes, meaning content like images remain in sync.

-If you push from your local it will update the dev.sockbrew.design site automatically.
+If you push from your local to this git repo's main branch it will update the dev.sockbrew.design site automatically.
 (Danger - don't push your local database.
 Also try and check if things are broken before pushing.)

+Work on a different branch to main and open up PR's rather than pushing directly to the main branch.

 ## Running Locally - Setup - Once Only
 1. Pull this repo to your local machine.